 The same conversation applies as to when I am speaking with a college student, or anyone under the age of thirty, and they begin to hyperventilate as to the seemingly current lack of direction for their life.

 Furthermore they seem astounded that the historical figure Moses did not even know what he was supposed to do with his life until he was eighty years old.

 As my research developed I began reading about individuals who bloomed later in life, authors, business leaders, actors, artists and those in many other categories and professions.

 Colonel Sanders is a name we all recognize.
 The vastly successful enterprise, Kentucky Fried Chicken, was not founded by Harlan Sanders until he was sixty five years old.

-Nor should one be discouraged by their length of days.
+Do not be discouraged by the length of your days.

 Some of us, like me, it just takes a little longer than others.

-When Billy Graham wrote the book, Nearing Home, he was quoted as saying, “All his life, he had been taught how to die.
-No one had ever taught him how to grow old.”
+When Billy Graham wrote the book, Nearing Home, he was quoted as saying, “All my life, I have been taught how to die.
+No one has ever taught me how to grow old.”

-So whether you are in your twenties or your nineties, God has a plan for your life.
+So whether you are in your twenties or your nineties, there is a plan for your life.